mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

     },
     ```

-* Open `05-Ins_Dev-Server/package.json` in your browser and demonstrate the following:
+* Open `05-Ins_Dev-Server/package.json` in your IDE and demonstrate the following:

   * 🔑 Finally, in our package.json file, we add as script, so when we run `npm start` our Dev Server will fire up.